yufan196884/multi_answer_rl_jacobian_descent/README.md

+This repository is forked from https://github.com/ishapuri/multi_answer_rl.
+It contains experimental modifications for Jacobian Descent / multi-answer RL experiments.

 This repository contains the official code for the paper:

 > **Reaching Beyond the Mode: RL for Distributional Reasoning in LMs**